taichi-dev/taichi/docs/matrix.rst

 .. function:: a.trace()

-    :parameter a: (ti.Matrix or ti.Matrix.field) the matrix
+    :parameter a: (ti.Matrix) the matrix
     :return: (scalar) the trace of matrix ``a``.

     The return value can be computed as ``a[0, 0] + a[1, 1] + ...``.